-- 1. it produces an upwind flux if the flow is determined to be supersonic through the interface - 2. it satisfies a generalized eigenvalue problem for the exit from the shock of the form where $A{AR}$ is the linearized Jacobian matrix and $B{AR}$ is the matrix defining the diffusion for the interface AR.
+Schemes corresponding to one, two or three terms in equation (35) are examined in [87].
+The analysis of these three cases shows that a discrete shock structure with a single interior point is supported by artificial diffusion that satisfies the two conditions that where A{AR} is the linearized Jacobian matrix and B{AR} is the matrix defining the diffusion for the interface AR.
 This follows from the equilibrium condition $h{RA} = h{RR}$ for the cell j + 1 in figure 4.
 These two conditions are satisfied by both the characteristic scheme and also the CUSP scheme, provided that the coefficients of convective diffusion and pressure differences are correctly balanced.
 Scalar diffusion does not satisfy the first condition.
 In the case of the CUSP scheme (30) equation (36) reduces to